43 Father's Day Trivia Questions [With Answers]

 Answer: A Mother’s Day sermon she heard in 1909.

-Sounds like a stretch.
-Isn’t.
-Dodd was sitting in a Spokane church on Mother’s Day 1909 when she realized fathers had no equal day.
-She walked out and lobbied her local YMCA the same week.
+It sounds too tidy to be real.
+It’s real.
+Dodd was sitting in a Spokane church on Mother’s Day 1909 when it hit her that fathers had no equal day.
+She walked out and lobbied her local YMCA that same week.
 The first event followed thirteen months later.

 5. What did Sonora Dodd’s father, William Smart, do during the U.S. Civil War?
 (Hard)